About Cephas Williams

-After taking a series of portrait photographs of 56 Black Men in hoodies, he launched '56 Black Men' as a campaign in the UK focusing on changing the narrative of black men in the media as an introduction to a much wider conversation.
+After taking a series of portrait photographs of 56 Black Men in hoodies, he launched '56 Black Men' as a campaign in the UK to change the narrative regarding Black men in the media and as an introduction to a much wider conversation.

-Upon doing this Cephas was confused as to why things like this were not being spotlighted in the media, after all the work and money he and his team put into creating this space within the community, he had also secured a partnership with BDP to become his official development partner for the business.
+Upon doing this, Cephas was confused as to why things like this were not being spotlighted in the media, after all the work, money and time put into creating this space within the community and the success it gained.
+He had also secured a partnership with BDP to become the official development partner for the business.

-Despite this, he was still facing opposition from people in authority and not being spotlighted for the positive work being done.
-This pushed him to think about how many more black men are doing great things but are never heard or spotlighted.
+Despite this, he was still facing opposition from people in the local council office and not being supported with the positive work he was doing.
+This pushed him to think about how many more Black men are doing great things but are never heard or spotlighted.
 Cephas started to question further, why is it that things like this never make headline news?
-And why the prevailing headline news about black men was always surrounding knife crime or violence.
-As a result he decided to create the 56 Black Men campaign to challenge the negative stereotypes of black men in the media and spotlight positive achievements of the black men in the series.
+And why the prevailing headline news about Black men was always surrounding knife crime or violence here in the UK.
+As a result he decided to create the 56 Black Men campaign to challenge the negative stereotypes of Black men in the media and spotlight positive achievements of the Black men through the series or portrait images.

 In recent years Cephas set up the Black British Network (BBN), an organisation set up to dismantle systemic racism in the UK and create an equal playing field for Black people in the UK.
 The BBN has since signed up over 45 CEOs/Executives and 17 leading organisations in the UK, from Tesco, EY, Salesforce, O2 Telefonica, Clear Channel, Accenture, The Co-op Group, Sainsburys, Publicis Groupe and more.
 He has been successful in galvanising support for his vision for change, from business’ and key business leaders alongside friends such as Paul Polman (Ex CEO of Unilever), Simon Pegg and others.